 - Merge duplicates using pivot table

-Merging duplicate rows in Google Sheets can help you reduce the clutter in your data, improve the readability of your spreadsheet, and make it more efficient.
+Merging duplicate rows in Google Sheets can help you reduce the clutter in your data, improve the readability of your spreadsheet, and make it more efficient enabling you to read the data quickly.
 You can use the same method to merge duplicate rows in Google Sheets.

-You can merge duplicate rows in Google Sheets using the following two methods:
+You can combine duplicate rows in Google Sheets using the following two methods:

-Merge Duplicates In Google Sheet Using UNIQUE + JOIN Function
+Merge duplicates in Google Sheets using UNIQUE + JOIN functions

 The UNIQUE function is used to find the unique values of a column.
 The JOIN function combines or appends two or more columns based on a common value (or condition).
 Using this method, you can merge duplicate rows in Google Sheets by merging the data with the UNIQUE + JOIN functions.